The Best Password Managers 2023

 1Password has some nice features that make it easy to organize passwords.
 You can create multiple vaults to house different passwords.
 From each vault, you can search for passwords, share individual passwords, or give someone access to the entirety of the vault.

+While we were testing 1Password, it released version 8.
 Overall, the update was mostly cosmetic, but it brought 1Password up to the same user-experience standards as some of the easier-to-use password managers.
 The update also gives you more flexibility for reorganizing fields in iOS and Android.

 One of our favorite features of 1Password 8 is Watchtower.
-The Watchtower section is where you can check on the overall health of your passwords and the security of your vault.
+The Watchtower section is where you can check on the overall health of your passwords and the security of your digital vault.
 1Password almost gamifies the Watchtower portion and makes it fun to have a great score.

 The 1Password Watchtower feature lets you check the overall health of your passwords and vault security.